Ficool

 'I wonder who I remind her of,' Anemone thought.

 Over the next hour, Anemone walked around and eventually found the small arena where the placement test would commence.
-It was a small dirt arena with a radius of about fifteen meters (50 feet), then three stair pathways leading up in between seats which rotated around the arena, almost like a small colosseum.
-Anemone then sat about halfway from the top in the exact center while looking at everyone else.
+It was a small dirt arena with a radius of about fifteen meters (50 feet), then three stair pathways leading up in between seats, which revolved around the arena, almost like a small colosseum.
+She sat about halfway from the top in the exact center while looking at everyone else.

-Twelve applicants were present currently, some were mages, some were swordsmen, one other applicant and one was a healer, both of whom Anemone was curious about how they would be tested.
+Twelve applicants were present currently, some were mages, some were swordsmen, one other applicant was a healer, and Anemone was curious about how they would be tested.

 She overheard two people who both seemed to be late teens.